MariaHendrikx/MariaHendrikx/README.md

 ### Hi there 👋
 #### My Name is Maria Hendrikx and I am currently studying Computer Science @Technical University of Denmark - DTU
 - 📫 Work
-    - Currently working as QA Student worker @Unity
-    - Also working on WorkWebbies, an online platform to concentrate and study.
+    - Trying to make some personal apps :)
     - I'm the founder of RedAndWhiteApps: https://redandwhiteapps.com (A company that creates games for musicians)
 - 🔭 I’m currently learning more about:
+    - Cloud
     - Web Development & Security
-    - Machine learning & Computer vision
+    - Machine learning & Computer vision & AI
 - 🌱 Studies
     - 2015-2018: Bachelor of Arts in Violin (Classical Music)
     - 2018-2021: Bachelor of Science in Computer Science @UHasselt
+    - Fall 2022: Master of Science in Computer Science @HKU (The University Of Hong Kong)
-    - 2021-present: Master of Science in Computer Science and Engineering @DTU
+    - 2021-present: Master of Science in Computer Science and Engineering @DTU (Technical University of Denmark)

 <!--
 **MariaH-1849886/MariaH-1849886** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.